twelve17/anveomg/README.md

 Chances are that the `:post-message-url` is correct, but you can verify this in anveo.com's [Send SMS using HTTP Gateway](http://www.anveo.com/api.asp?code=apihelp_sms_send_http&api_type=) page.

-Finally, set the `:mock-send-mode` to `false`.
-(This is a mode used for testing.
-When enabled, instead of sending a message to anveo.com, AnveOMG saves it locally and also creates a mock response to the message one second later.)
+Finally, unless you are going to be developing on this code, set the `:mock-send-mode` to `false`.
+(This is a mode that, when enabled, omits sending a message to anveo.com, and instead saves it locally and also creates a mock response to the message timestamped one second later.)

 #### Running the Server